hey-ashik/Signal_IoT_Projects/README.md

 In the dashboard, click on **"New Project"**.
 Provide a name (e.g., "Smart Home") and a unique folder slug.
 Signal will generate a **32-character Device Token** specifically for this project.

 ### Step 3: Get the Code
-Signal simplifies the hardware side:
+Signal simplifies the hardware side by offering universal code generation:
-- **Auto-Generated Code**: Each project provides a "Copy ESP Code" button with your token and server URL pre-configured.
+- **Standard Code**: Generates standard WiFi and MQTT/HTTP polling logic.
+- **Signal Air OTA Code**: Generates advanced code equipped with Over-The-Air update capabilities and the Signal Inject feature, letting you securely change the ESP's WiFi without re-flashing.
 - **AI Code Generation**: Use the **AI Code Editor** to describe your project (e.g., *"Make a 4-channel relay controller with a DHT11 sensor"*).
 The AI will generate the full Arduino source code for you.

 ### Step 4: Flash Your Device